Chapter 18. Scanning the system for security compliance and vulnerabilities

 Error

 The scan encountered an error.
 For additional information, you can enter the oscap command with the --verbose DEVEL option.
-Consider opening a bug report.
+File a support case on the Red Hat customer portal or open a ticket in the RHEL project in Red Hat Jira.

 Unknown

 The scan encountered an unexpected situation.
 For additional information, you can enter the oscap command with the `--verbose DEVEL option.
-Consider opening a bug report.
+File a support case on the Red Hat customer portal or open a ticket in the RHEL project in Red Hat Jira.

 Before you decide to use profiles for scanning or remediation, you can list them and check their detailed descriptions using the oscap info subcommand.